ghislainv/deforisk-qgis-plugin/help/docsrc/plugin_api.rst

 - ``Random seed``: Random seed used to make the random sample reproducible.

 - ``Spatial cell size (km)``: Size of the spatial cells used to estimate spatial random effects.
 These spatial random effects account for the residual regional variability in the deforestation risk which is not taken into account by the spatial explanatory variables (e.g. distance to forest edge) included in the model.
-Use a value so that you have (roughly) between 500 and 1000 spatial cells covering your area of interest.
+Because one parameter is estimated for each cell, use a value so that you have (roughly) between 500 and 1000 spatial cells covering your area of interest.

 - ``calib. period``: If checked, the observations are sampled for the calibration period (t1--t2).

 - ``hist. period``: If checked, the observations are sampled for the historical period (t1--t3).

 Pushing the ``Run`` button in this box will sample the observations.
 Note that you cannot sample the observations before downloading and computing the variables (see previous step).
 When the operation is finished, the sampled observations appear in the list of Qgis layers.
-You can navigate on the map to confirm that about half the observations have been sampled in the deforested area and half in the non-deforested area.
-Files ``sample.txt``, ``sample_size.csv``, and ``correlation.pdf`` are added to the ``outputs`` folder.
+You can navigate the map to confirm that about half the observations have been sampled in the deforested area and half in the non-deforested area.

+The folder ``outputs/far_models`` is created with ``calibration`` and ``historical`` subfolders if ``calib. period`` and ``hist. period`` have been checked respectively.
+Files ``sample.txt``, ``sample_size.csv``, ``csize_icar.txt``, and ``correlation.pdf`` are added to the output folders for each period.

 Fit models to data
 ~~~~~~~~~~~~~~~~~~

 This tab is for collecting the information needed to spatially model deforestation using three statistical models available in the ``forestatrisk`` (FAR) Python package: iCAR, GLM, and Random Forest models.

 - ``List of variables``: List of explanatory variables used for statistical modelling.
-Variable names must correspond to file names (without “.tif” extension) in folder ``working_directory/iso_code/data``.
+Variable names must correspond to file names (without “.tif” extension) in folder ``data_calibration`` or ``data_historical``.
 Variable names must be separated by a comma.
+For categorical variables (such as protected areas) use the variable name with notation ``C()``, such as ``C(pa)``.

 - ``Starting values for betas``: If -99 (recommended), starting values for betas correspond to estimates of a simple GLM with the same variables.